leticiaribeiro7/leticiaribeiro7/README.md

 <h4 align="center">
-  I'm Leticia, a computer engineering student, member of EcompJr and I love to explore new things :rocket:
+  I'm Leticia, a computer engineering student and I love to explore new things :rocket:
 </h4>

 <br>